Stranger6667/talks/articles/testable-code-making-the-testing-world-better/v2/presentation/PITCHME.md

 ### Key points

 - Module is an object
-- Module's code is executed in a certain context
+- Module's code is executed and attributes are evaluated in a certain context
 - Modules are cached
-- The cache could be modified even if `ImportError` occurs
+- The cache could be modified even if an error occurs

 +++
 ### More information